-1. Classroom observations will be completed the first semester a faculty member teaches.
+- Classroom observations will be completed the first semester a faculty member teaches.
 If recommendations are made for improvement, an observation will be completed the second semester they teach.
-The Classroom Observation Form (Form A) will be used as the evaluation instrument for this evaluation.
+The Classroom Observation Form (Form A) will be used as the evaluation instrument for this observation.
 A summary of the observation evaluation will be sent to the faculty by the Division Chair or designee.
-Classroom observations will be conducted biannually thereafter providing the instructor achieves and maintains a satisfactory rating in all categories.

-2. Faculty will develop a portfolio that includes samples of instructional documents for the Faculty Comprehensive Evaluation.
+Classroom observations will be conducted biannually thereafter providing the instructor achieves and maintains a satisfactory rating in all categories. - 2.
+Faculty will develop a portfolio that includes samples of instructional documents for the Faculty Comprehensive Evaluation.
 The portfolio materials should provide evidence of academic quality and instructional integrity.
-Portfolio materials will be reviewed by the appropriate Division Chair and designee when involved in other parts of the evaluation process.
-Faculty will submit artifacts prior to or at scheduled classroom observation.
-Examples: exams, PowerPoint presentations, supplemental materials, student projects)
+Portfolio materials will be reviewed by the appropriate Division Chair and/or designee when involved in other parts of the evaluation process.
+Faculty will submit artifacts prior to or at scheduled classroom/online observation.
+Examples: exams, PowerPoint presentations, supplemental materials, student projects: see Form C (Online Portfolio Checklist)

+for further Online Portfolio examples.
-3. Student Course Evaluations conducted on a semester basis for each course and section taught by the faculty member are included in the evaluation process.
-Only a composite of student responses and comments provided to the faculty member and included in the evaluation to maintain the anonymity of the students.

-4. Course syllabi will be evaluated for consistency with course description and outcomes, clarity of grading scale and process, course requirements and assignments and instructor contact information.
-The Division Chair or designee will complete the Syllabus Checklist (Form B) and request needed revisions and resubmission.
-A copy is kept in the faculty portfolio and on the Share drive.
-The syllabi evaluations will be completed at the time of each classroom observation and each initial offering of a course.

-5. The comprehensive evaluation are conducted after the first two classroom observations and continued biannually thereafter providing the instructor maintains a satisfactory rating in all categories of the comprehensive evaluation process.
-The Faculty Comprehensive Evaluation Form is used as the evaluation instrument in this process (Form A).

-6. A comprehensive evaluation session held with the faculty will be conducted by the Academic Program Director and designee (when involved in the classroom observations or other stages of the evaluation process.

-7. The faculty member will receive a written copy of the evaluation by the end of the next academic term.
+- 3. Student Course Evaluations conducted on a semester basis for each course and section taught by the faculty member will be included in the evaluation process.
+Only a composite of student responses and comments will be provided to the faculty member and included in the evaluation to maintain the anonymity of the students. - 4.
+Course syllabi will be evaluated for consistency with course description and outcomes, clarity of grading scale and process, course requirements and assignments and instructor contact information.
+The Division Chair or designee-will complete the Syllabus Checklist (Form B) and request needed revisions and resubmission.
+A copy will be kept in the faculty portfolio and on the shared file.
+The syllabi evaluations will be completed at the time of each classroom observation and each initial offering of a course. - 5.
+The comprehensive evaluation will be conducted after the first two classroom/online observations and continued biennially thereafter providing the instructor maintains a satisfactory rating in all categories of the comprehensive evaluation process.
+The Faculty Comprehensive Evaluation Form will be used as the evaluation instrument in this process (Form A). - 6.
+A comprehensive evaluation session held with the faculty will be conducted by the Academic Program Director and designee (when involved in the classroom observations or other stages of the evaluation process). - 7.
+The faculty member will receive a written copy of the evaluation by the end of the next academic term.
 The faculty will have the opportunity to respond to items addressed in the evaluation.
 A copy of the completed, signed evaluation (Form A) will be forwarded to the Human Resources Office.
-The documents will be retained by the Division Chair.
+The documents will be retained by the Division Chair

 The Dean of Teaching & Learning or designee is responsible for implementation.